 Beneath the caustic blows and withering bon mots, there’s a spiritual element to Groundhog Day that’s so relatable to late-20th century life and beyond.
-It has the same redemptive qualities as films such as Michael Powell’s 1946 fantasy-romance A Matter of Life and Death or A Christmas Carol, the latter of which Murray updated for the Reagan 80s, starring as cynical television executive Frank Cross in Richard Donner’s yuletide parable Scrooged.
+It has the same redemptive qualities as films such as Michael Powell’s 1946 fantasy-romance A Matter of Life and Death or A Christmas Carol, the latter of which Murray helped to update for the Reagan 80s, starring as cynical television executive Frank Cross in Richard Donner’s yuletide parable Scrooged.
 Groundhog Day came on the heels of the 80s, a decade of cutthroat self-advancement and free market politics, a time when appearance, fame and wealth were all that mattered.
 In some ways, Phil seems like a residual of that era, one who missed out on true fame and fortune and continues to pursue it on autopilot.
-Like a groundhog he dug himself a nest and buried his head, popping up with the odd toothy criticism and lamentation of what should have been.
+Like a groundhog he’s dug himself a nest and buried his head, popping up with the odd toothy criticism and lamentation of what should have been.
 His spiritual winter is cold, grey, and set to last for the rest of his life.

 But what’s the point of personal advancement if there’s nobody to share it with?
 What’s the point of ambition if, like a surprisingly astute local drunk points out, it results in a ‘glass half-empty’ kind of guy?
 Phil is the ultimate postmodern man: conceited, contemptuous, disenchanted, the product of a global world with no time for small-town sentiments.
 In a relentless rat race of enforced routine and spiritual unfulfillment, it’s easy to be resentful, to be cynical and judgemental, but sometimes all you have to do to appreciate the beauty of life and those who fill it is to slow down for just a minute, or, in Phil’s case, relive a moment in time over and over, until all that’s left is beauty.